minhthanh3145/Git-Eclipse-Utility/README.md

 # Git clone & Eclipse Workspace utility
-A utility to clone from Git into a new branch, creating a new Eclipse workspace and importing existing projects into this workspace
+A utility to clone from Git into a new branch, creating a new Eclipse workspace, importing an existing project into the workspace and launching Eclipse with this workspace.

 ## Motivation
-I find the work of cloning a repo into a new branch, then creating an Eclipse workspace and launch Eclipse with the workspace extremely repetitive, therefore in my spare time I wrote this batch file.
+I find the work above very repetitive, so I wrote this script to automate it.
+Feel free to tune it to your own purposes.

 ## Prerequisites
 Windows 10 + Eclipse + a github repo.